Federico Montes

+Federico Montes (October 2, 1884 – December 1, 1950) was a Mexican military officer who participated in the Mexican Revolution.
+Montes began his political career serving on the presidential staff of Francisco I. Madero.
+During the 1913 coup Montes helped prevent the kidnapping of President Madero at the National Palace in February 1913 by killing two of Victoriano Huerta's rebel abductors.
+By the end of the Revolution, Montes was allied with Venustiano Carranza and was with him during his assassination, standing as a guard of honor at his funeral.

 Biography

-He was born in San Miguel de Allende, Guanajuato, on October 2, 1884.
+Montes was born in San Miguel de Allende, Guanajuato, on October 2, 1884.
 In 1905 he entered the Military Candidate School, after which he was assigned to the regiment of light artillery; he joined in 1906 as a second lieutenant of artillery.
-The March 18, 1909 amounted to tactical artillery lieutenant, being destined to Presidential Staff, ascending the September 12, 1911 to Captain second.
-But being an officer of the Federal Army, he sympathized with Maderismo, which became part of the General Staff of Francisco I. Madero.
+He was promoted on March 18, 1909 to tactical artillery lieutenant, being destined to Presidential Staff, and again on September 12, 1911 to Captain second rank.
+Being an officer of the Federal Army, he sympathized with the emerging Maderism movement, and later joined the General Staff of President Francisco I. Madero.

-In 1912, he participated in the campaign against Orozco and when it ended, he returned to the Presidential Staff.
-In 1913, he was arrested with President Francisco I. Madero, being sent to depot of commanders and officers, who participated in the campaign against the Constitutionalists in the north.
-In late 1913, he adheres to the constitutionalists in Nuevo Leon with the rank of major.
+In 1912, he participated in the campaign against Pascual Orozco and when it ended, he returned to the Presidential Staff.
+In 1913, he was arrested along with Madero and sent to a depot of commanders and officers who participated in the campaign against the Constitutionalists in the north.
+In late 1913, Montes adhered to the Constitutionalists in Nuevo León with the rank of major.

-In February 1914, he was promoted to Lieutenant Colonel, after fighting the Huerta forces in the state of Tamaulipas.
-In May, he took part in the assault of Tampico; and on July 29 in making Queretaro, where he was acting governor and military commander of the place.
+In February 1914, Montes was promoted to lieutenant colonel after fighting the Huerta forces in the state of Tamaulipas.
+In May, he took part in the assault of Tampico, and on July 29 in the creation of Querétaro, where he served as acting governor and military commander.
 On August 1, he participated in making Celaya, rising to colonel.
-Fighting later that year against Villa's forces in Tampico as a brigadier general.
+He fought later that year against Pancho Villa's forces in Tampico as a brigadier general.

-On May 6, 1915, he held the governorship of Queretaro again.
-He fought Brig.
-Rodolfo Fierro in Mariscala, recovering the city of Queretaro.
-In 1917, he was deputy for the state of Guanajuato.
-In 1919, he was governor of Guanajuato.
-In 1920 he became head of military operations in the states of Queretaro, Guanajuato and Michoacan.
+On May 6, 1915, Montes held the governorship of Querétaro again.
+He fought Brigadier General Rodolfo Fierro in Mariscala, recovering the city of Querétaro.
+In 1917 he was deputy for the state of Guanajuato and in 1919 was elected governor of Guanajuato.
+In 1920 he became head of military operations in the states of Querétaro, Guanajuato and Michoacán.
 He was commander of the 1st, 11th, 17th and 28th Military Zones.

-He was the President of the Chamber of Deputies in 1918.
-In 1941, he was appointed ambassador of Mexico in Colombia.
+Montes was the President of the Chamber of Deputies in 1918.
+In 1941, he was appointed Mexico's ambassador to Colombia.
 He died in Mexico City on December 1, 1950, when he was commander of the Legion of Mexican Honor.